FREQUENTLY ASKED QUESTIONS

 Does stone coated with CLEARSTONE look any different?

-In most cases it does not look any different, but the coating does tend to enhance some stone and bring out the natural characteristics of the stone.
+In most cases it does not look any different, but the coating does tend to enhance some stone and brings out its natural characteristics – especially seen in Travertine.
 We recommend you have a sample piece of your stone coated first.
-You will be amazed at the depth it can give to stone.
+You will be amazed at the depth and clarity it can give to stone.

 How is CLEARSTONE coating maintained?